MerelMoehn/favoread/README.md

 - The typography used within the application is the following font-family: Arial, Helvetica, sans-serif.
 These fonts were used because they are a fairly safe choice and do not distract the attention from the books.

 ## Cards
 - I have used Bootstrap cards to visually organise content and to make the bookcase pages look like an actual bookcase.
+I have used both horizontal as vertical cards.

 ## Icons
 - I used icons from Font Awesome website.
 They are used on the index page to depict the three main features of the website.